Treatment for hydrocephalus has advanced considerably in the last 20 years, although no known cure or prevention yet exists.

-This surgical treatment is the most common and successful treatment option for those with hydrocephalus.
-Shunting, which began in the 1950’s, entails the placement of a tube (shunt) in one of the brain’s ventricles or into the space of fluid in the spine.
+Shunts are the most common and successful treatment option for those with hydrocephalus.
+Shunting entails the placement of a tube (shunt) in one of the brain’s ventricles or into the space of fluid in the spine.

-In order for the spinal fluid to be safely absorbed, the shunt extends to the peritoneal cavity (the area which houses the organs in the belly), the chest cavity, or the heart.
+In order for the brain or spinal fluid to be safely absorbed, the shunt extends to the peritoneal cavity (the area which houses the organs in the belly), the chest cavity, or the heart.

-The choice of shunt depends on the type and blockage location that results in the hydrocephalus.
-Most patients undergo shunt placements, including the following types:
+The choice of brain shunt depends on the type and blockage location that results in the hydrocephalus.
+The type of shunt system is named by the inflow and outflow locations.

 This is the most common treatment, which shifts fluid from the brain into the peritoneal cavity (a fluid-filled gap between the walls of the abdomen and the organs in the abdomen).